Key Application Areas for Integrated Photonics

 Figure 1.
 An example of an ADAS system.
 Lidar

 The role of integrated photonics in the automotive sector has so far been modest, but its potential is extensive and touches all aspects of the vehicle and system design.
-One promising area is in Lidar (Light Detection And Ranging) systems, used to assist autonomous vehicles to ‘see’.
+One promising area is in Lidar (BAD) (Light Detection And Ranging) systems, used to assist autonomous vehicles to ‘see’.
 Currently, these laser-based systems are extremely expensive, often costing more than tens of thousands of dollars for a single system which limits their commercial availability.
 Additionally, these early systems carried with them concerns about their reliability, eye safety (due to the close to visible range wavelength regions used), and limited accuracy (given the relatively simple ranging schemes possible).
 Integrated photonics offers the opportunity to reduce this cost and increase system safety[1].

-The Doppler effect is the term given to the phenomena of the frequency of a wave changing when its source is in motion relative to an observer.
+The Doppler effect (EXTERNAL) (EXTERNAL) is the term given to the phenomena of the frequency of a wave changing when its source is in motion relative to an observer.
 Frequency-modulated continuous-wave (FMCW) Lidar works by measuring the doppler shift coherently, preventing interference from sunlight and other lidar systems.
 This system design offers distance resolution but comes at the cost of low acquisition speed and requires a highly coherent, as well as precisely chirped, laser source.
-Researchers from the Swiss Federal Institute of Technology have outlined how a novel approach multiplexes a single FMCW laser using a high-quality silicon-nitride microresonator on a photonic chip.
+Researchers from the Swiss Federal Institute of Technology have outlined (EXTERNAL) (EXTERNAL) how a novel approach multiplexes a single FMCW laser using a high-quality silicon-nitride microresonator on a photonic chip.

 PhotonDelta is currently developing a roadmap for integrated photonics applications for the automotive industry, with a focus on the potential of Lidar, set to be published in early 2021.